 Rio de Janeiro Demographics

 The Portuguese make up the main population of this bustling city, with more people of Portuguese descent than Brazil’s capital, Lisbon.
 However, Portuguese citizens are not the only people that fill the street of Rio de Janeiro.
 Other ethnicities that call this city home include those of Asian, European and African descent.
 People with African roots are often referred to as Afro-Brazilians among the scholarly community specializing in anthropology outside of Brazil.

 By the mid-16th century, French settlers called an island just off of Rio de Janeiro their home – but, not for long.
 A war was waged to expel the French from the land and to claim the property as theirs, in accordance with the Treaty of Tordesillas.
 The Portuguese population continued to expand in this area, as the French were pushed out of the land.

-After Sao Paul, Rio de Janeiro is the second largest city in Brazil.
+After Sao Paulo, Rio de Janeiro is the second largest city in Brazil.
 Rio de Janeiro was once the official capital of Brazil before it won its independence from Portugal and became its own country.
 It earned the title (which was taken from the city of Bahia) of being the capital during the year 1763, further allowing the popular city to expand beyond its original size.
 During this city’s early years, the main source of income for many settlers was sugar plantation and fishing.
 During the gold and diamond rush of the 18th century, the city’s population swelled when people heard of the discovery of the valuable commodities which were available in the neighboring town of Minas Gerais.

 Rio de Janeiro Population Growth